 You should own many dividend stocks, but that is to no avail if all of them are in the same sectors or have the same risk characteristics.

 There are certain factors as mentioned above, that greatly influence the fluctuations that come in a portfolio’s return and the number of stocks owned is one of them.
 The following risk factors deeply impact a portfolio’s performance, particularly in stressful market conditions:

 - The market cap of each Holding

-From here the most common question arises, how many stocks should an investor own in order to maximize their benefits that come with diversification.
+From here the most common question arises, how many dividend stocks should an investor own in order to maximize the benefits that come with diversification.
 The idea is that the lesser stocks an investor holds, the higher are the chances of his portfolio to diverge from the market’s return.

 - Holding 25 stocks reduces diversifiable risk by approximately 80%

 - Holding 100 stocks reduces diversifiable risk by approximately 90%